glnster/dotfiles/README.md

 - ~/.vim.bundles.local

 ## TODO
-- make install better, more automated
+- make complete install (more automated)
 - test install from scratch
+- AM/PM for prompt

 ## Credits
 **Huge thanks** to the following people for their dotfile/coding inspiration.
 Their code helped get me going - much of this repo is their work and I only tweaked things to my preferences.
 And now I have a terminal I get excited working in!